 Film curator and critic Katarina Hedrén resides in South Africa.
 She has worked as film curator and co-curator for Stockholm CinemAfrica Film Festival, Johannesburg First Wednesday Film Club, South Africa European Film Festival, Addis-Ababa African Film Week, and London Film Africa.
 Katarina provides regular support as a consultant, advisor, mentor, speaker, and moderator to film festivals, markets, funds, and other events around the world.

-Wood Lin is a documentary film critic, writer, curator, and festival organizer who has served as Program Director of Taiwan International Documentary Festival since 2013.
-He has also served as a juror in many international film festivals and is the supervisor of Research and Development at Taiwan Film Institute.
+Wood Lin is a documentary film critic, writer, filmmaker, curator, and festival organizer who has served as Program Director of Taiwan International Documentary Festival since 2013.
+He has also served as a juror in many international film festivals and is the supervisor of the Research and Program division at Taiwan Film Institute.

-Andrea Meuzelaar is a media scholar at the department of Media and Culture Studies of Utrecht University, and the Centre for Interdisciplinary Studies of the University of Amsterdam, where she designs courses around IDFA’s program.
-She holds a PhD from the Amsterdam School of Cultural Analysis and her research interests include the fields of television history, archival theory, and postcolonial studies.
+Andrea Meuzelaar is a media scholar at the department of Media and Culture Studies at the University of Amsterdam.
+She holds a PhD from the Amsterdam School of Cultural Analysis and her research interests include the fields of television history, documentary film, archival theory, and postcolonial studies.
 She has advised the (former) Shadow Festival and the documentary committee of the Netherlands Film Fund.
+She has been a member of IDFA’s selection committee since 2015.

 Belgrade-born and Zagreb-based Vladan Petkovic is a film journalist, critic and festival programmer.
 His programming experience includes ZagrebDox, Cinema City Novi Sad, FeKK Ljubljana, Kratkofil Banjaluka, and Belgrade Short & Documentary Film Festival.
 He is also a correspondent for Screen International, senior writer for Cineuropa, contributing editor for IDFA's website, and head of studies of the GoCritic! training program for emerging film critics.

-A graduate of Anthropology (1997) and Urban Arts studies (2020), Lulu Ratna is an Indonesian short film activist based in Jakarta.
-She has been working as a film festival organizer since 1999 and now is a lecturer on film festival management.
+A graduate of Anthropology (1997) and Urban Arts studies (2020), Lulu Ratna is an Indonesian short film activist based in Jakarta who programs, promotes, and distributes Indonesian short films.
+She has been working as a film festival organizer since 1999 and now is a lecturer on film festival management with an annual student film festival UCIFEST - UMN Animation & Film Festival as her students' practice.

 Currently based in Paris, Raquel Schefer is a Portuguese researcher, lecturer, and author with wide experience curating exhibitions and thematic showcases aimed for museums, festivals and film series.
-She is the co-editor of the quarterly journal of theory and history of cinema La Furia Umana and teaches at Sorbonne Nouvelle University and Elías Querejeta Zine Eskola.
+She is the co-editor of the quarterly journal of theory and history of cinema La Furia Umana and an Associate Professor at Sorbonne Nouvelle University.

 Ana Siqueira is a Brazilian film curator, translator and researcher.
-Head of programming at FestCurtasBH - Belo Horizonte International Short Film Festival (2013-14 and since 2017), she was previously a programmer at Cine Humberto Mauro film theater and various Brazilian film festivals.
+Head of programming at FestCurtasBH - Belo Horizonte International Short Film Festival (2013-14 and since 2017), she was previously a programmer at Cine Humberto Mauro film theater and various Brazilian film festivals, such as forumdoc.bh and Mostra Tiradentes.
+She holds a MA in Film Studies from the Federal University of Minas Gerais (UFMG - Brazil) and dedicates her research primarily to the relationship between cinema and translation within films, through notions like perspectivism, opacity, and hospitality.
+She was a member of the IDFA 2022 short film selection committee.

 Marietta de Vries is an Amsterdam-based researcher, editor, educator and producer who works in film and book publishing.
 She teaches at the Design Academy Eindhoven, and since 2017 she has been a program advisor for IDFA.